noynaert/csc264/00_Getting_Started/00_020_ComputerSystems.md

 ## Memory Unit

-Memory is also known as RAM.
+Memory is also known as RAM or "Primary Storage."

 Memory is organized by addresses.

 ## Buses

-A Buss is a connection path between parts of the computer.
+A Bus is a connection path between parts of the computer.
 There is usually an Address Bus and a Data Bus between the CPU and the Memory Unit.

 ## Input/Output

 Different types of VonNeumann computers handle I/O differently.
-Sometimes they have their own busses, but some systems just treat I/O as if they are special memory addresses
+Sometimes they have their own busses, but some systems just treat I/O as if they are special memory addresses.